-Dr. Mertes and his staff are pleased to be able to offer pediatric dental services for infants, children, and adolescents.
-Pediatric dentistry is an area of specialization that focuses on the treatment of children from birth through adolescence with a concentration on growth, development, and behavioral guidance for children.
+Dr. Greg Mertes and Dr. Kelsey Stehli and their staff are pleased to be able to offer pediatric dental services for infants, children, and adolescents.
+Pediatric Dentistry is an area of specialization that focuses on the treatment of children from birth through adolescence with a concentration on growth, development, and behavioral guidance for children.

-Dr. Mertes is specially trained to care for children using methods that promote strong foundations in prevention and home care.
+Dr. Mertes and Dr. Stehli are specially trained to care for children using methods that promote strong foundations in prevention and home care.

 Prevention and education are important in our practice, and we take seriously that you and your child need to understand how to take charge of and protect your child’s oral health.
-Dr. Mertes and his staff are always available to answer questions about your child’s dental needs and the services we can provide for your child’s ideal treatment.
+Dr. Greg and Dr. Kelsey and their staff are always available to answer questions about your child’s dental needs and the services we can provide for your child’s ideal treatment.

 We offer a wide range of services to meet the needs of your child, including: